-When the signal is sampled with a fixed aperture function, the original signal can be recovered from the samples by deconvolution of the aperture function and an intermediate signal resulting from reconstruction from the samples assuming no aperture function.
+When the signal is sampled with a fixed aperture function3, the original signal can be recovered from the samples by deconvolution of the aperture function and an intermediate signal resulting from reconstruction from the samples assuming no aperture function4.
 So long as the spectrum of the aperture function has no nulls in the signal bandwidth, the original signal can be completely recovered.
 Otherwise, there may some loss of information.

-In some remote sensing applications, only a finite number of measurements are available, and the observations (samples) are not uniformly spaced due to the sensor measurement geometry or platform motion, resulting in irregular (nonuniformly spaced) sampling.
-Furthermore, the effective aperture may be different for each of the observations, a condition called "variable aperture" sampling.
-A number of techniques have been published for signal reconstruction from irregular arbitrarily spaced samples, e.g., [2] and [5]-[9] and the references therein; however, the general solution to the problem of signal reconstruction from irregular sampling with variable aperture functions has been only recently developed [10], and the limitations of reconstructability for two dimensions have not been fully addressed.
+In some remote sensing applications, only a finite number of measurements are available and the observations (samples) are not uniformly spaced due to the sensor measurement geometry or platform motion, resulting in irregular (non-uniformly spaced) sampling.
+Furthermore, the effective aperture may be different for each of the observations, a condition termed "variable aperture" sampling.
+A number of techniques have been published for signal reconstruction from irregular, arbitrarily spaced samples, e.g. [2, 5, 6, 7, 8, 9] and references therein; however, the general solution to the problem of signal reconstruction from irregular sampling with variable aperture functions has only been recently developed [10], and the limitations of reconstructability for two dimensions have not been fully addressed.

-To make this earlier work more accessible in this paper, we use a tutorial approach to discuss the problem of band-limited signal reconstruction from irregular samples for variable and fixed apertures and present a general discrete signal solution in one and two dimensions.
-The discrete signal method is chosen since, in practice, the signals of interest are defined only over a bounded domain and only a limited number of samples are available.
-Novel contributions of this paper include a discussion of practical considerations, a presentation of the sampling limitations in 2-D reconstruction from the irregular sampling, an
+To make this earlier work more accessible we use a tutorial approach to discuss the problem of band-limited signal reconstruction from irregular samples for variable and fixed apertures and present a general discrete signal solution in one and two dimensions.
+The discrete signal method is chosen since in practice the signals of interest are defined only over a bounded domain and only a limited number of samples are available.
+This report includes new contributions such as a discussion of practical considerations, a presentation of the sampling limitations in two-dimensional reconstruction from the irregular sampling, an empirical analysis of the ratio of sample density and bandwidht, and a derivation of the general matrix formulation for irregular sampling with variable apertures.
+To illustrate the technique simulation results are presented for a realistic sensor.